qorix-group/process_description/process/process_areas/verification/verification_concept.rst

 So if the content of the requirement is altered also the hash will change making it necessary to revisit the linkage of all test cases to the requirement again.

-If the status of the linked test case and the linkage document is valid the attribute *testcovered* shall be set to *YES* during the Sphinx Build.
+If the status of the linked test case and the linkage document is valid the attribute *testcovered* shall be set to *YES* during the SW Build.
 Further information can also be depicted from the :ref:`requirements_engineering` process.

 Software Component Qualification